NethServer/docs/developer-manual/en/services.rst

 ========

 A :dfn:`service` is a software which usually runs in background.
-The system will ensure :index:`service` status accordignly to its configuration.
+The system will ensure :index:`service` status accordingly to its configuration.
 A service in :file:`configuration` database is something like this: ::

   httpd=service